• Skip to primary navigation

 • Don’t overcrowd the basket – you want to allow the air to circulate around the food to “fry it” with the hot air.

-• We use a toaster oven style air fryer and find that flipping the potatoes in between cooking allows it to crispy much more evenly.
-If your air fryer cooks evenly without flipping there’s no need to flip to get a perfectly cooked air fried baked potato.
+• We use a toaster oven style air fryer and find that flipping the potatoes in between cooking allows them to crisp much more evenly.
+If your air fryer cooks evenly without flipping, there’s no need to flip to get a perfectly cooked air fried baked potato.

 • Adjust the temperature settings for oven vs bucket style.
-Toaster oven should be 350 degrees F and bucket should be 400 degrees F. If you cook in the oven at the higher temperature the skin on the potatoes can burn.
+The oven style should be 350 degrees F and bucket should be 400 degrees F. If you cook in the oven at a higher temperature the skin on the potatoes can burn.

 baked potatoes on a plate with a knife to the side on a green napkin